-A State or Organization issues MRTDs to be used by the holder for international travel.
-The traveller presents an MRTD to the inspection system to prove his or her identity.
-The MRTD in context of this security target contains (i) visual (eye readable) biographical data and portrait of the holder, (ii) a separate data summary (MRZ data) for visual and machine reading using OCR methods in the Machine readable zone (MRZ) and (iii) data elements on the MRTD's chip according to LDS for contactless machine reading.
-The authentication of the traveller is based on (i) the possession of a valid MRTD personalized for a holder with the claimed identity as given on the biographical data page and (ii) biometrics using the reference data stored in the MRTD.
+A State or Organization issues Digital Identity to be used by the holder for citizen identification & authentication.
+The holder presents a Digital Identity to the inspection system to prove his or her identity.
+The Digital Identity in context of this security target contains (i) visual (eye readable) biographical data and portrait of the holder, (ii) the citizen has the knowledge of a secret (PIN) which allow to give its user consent in order to access to the digital data content in the Digital Identity instance and (iii) data elements on the Digital Identity's chip according to LDS for contact & contactless machine reading.
+The authentication of the citizen is based on (i) the possession of a valid Digital Identity personalized for a holder with the claimed identity.

-The issuing State or Organization ensures the authenticity of the data of genuine MRTD's.
-Receiving State trusts a genuine MRTD of an issuing State or Organization.
+The issuing State or Organization ensures the authenticity of the data of genuine Digital Identity's.
+Receiving State trusts a genuine Digital Identity of an issuing State or Organization.

-For this security target the MRTD is viewed as unit of
+For this security target the Digital Identity is viewed as unit of

-- (a) the physical MRTD as travel document in form of paper, plastic and chip.
-It presents visual readable data including (but not limited to) personal data of the MRTD holder - (1) the biographical data on the biographical data page of the passport book, - (2) the printed data in the Machine Readable Zone (MRZ) and - (3) the printed portrait. - (b) the logical MRTD as data of the MRTD holder stored according to the Logical Data Structure [ICAO-9303] as specified by ICAO on the contactless integrated circuit.
-It presents contactless readable data including (but not limited to) personal data of the MRTD holder - (1) the digital Machine Readable Zone Data (digital MRZ data, EF.DG1), - (2) the digitized portraits (EF.DG2), - (3) the biometric reference data of finger(s) (EF.DG3) or iris image(s) (EF.DG4) or both, - (4) the other data according to LDS (EF.DG5 to EF.DG16) and - (5) the Document security object.
+- (a) the physical Digital Identity document in form of paper, plastic and chip.
+It presents visual readable data including (but not limited to) personal data of the Digital Identity holder - (1) the printed data in the Machine Readable Zone (MRZ&CAN) and - (2) the printed portrait. - (3) And other governmental information - (b) the logical Digital Identity as data of the Digital Identity holder stored according to the Logical Data Structure [ENIC] and on the contact & contactless integrated circuit.
+It presents contact & contactless readable data including (but not limited to) personal data of the Digital Identity holder (see §2.3.2 as an example).
+All the access conditions are defined in the [ENIC]

-The issuing State or Organization implements security features of the MRTD to maintain the authenticity and integrity of the MRTD and their data.
-The MRTD as the passport book and the MRTD's chip is uniquely identified by the Document Number.
+The issuing State or Organization implements security features of the Digital Identity to maintain the authenticity and integrity of the Digital Identity and their data.
+The Digital Identity and the Digital Identity chip is uniquely identified by the Document Number.